DavidCEllis/snakerun/readme.md

+**Currently the format used for this is still subject to change.**
+**This is currently experimental and only lightly tested - use at your own risk**

 # SnakeRun #

-Launch python scripts with dependencies and python version handled
+Launch python scripts with specific python versions and dependencies.

-*Requires pyenv installed to handle python versions*

 ## How to use ##